-- you’re 55 or over (subject to change) and looking to take money from your pension plan flexibly
+- you’re 55 or over (rising to 57 in 2028) and looking to take money from your pension plan flexibly

 - you’re planning to take money from your pension plan within the next five years and also plan for your money to last for more than five years

 - you’re comfortable leaving your pension money invested

 - you’re happy to keep track of your plan and make sure it lasts as long as you need it to.

 - Overall, you need to be comfortable taking a medium level of investment risk and understand that, at times, your investments may go down and up significantly and you could run out of money.
 Because the amount you have in each pot will change, the amount of risk you’re taking will change over time

 - If you’re not planning to take any money, other than your tax-free lump sum(s), in the near future, this option may not be right for you

 - At the start, we’ll decide how much money goes into each pot.
 But then it’s up to you to regularly check this and, if you want to, ask us to split your money across the pots again

 - It’s also up to you to decide what you take out and when, and to check that your money will last as long as it needs to

 - If you choose Standard Life Active Retirement, you can’t invest in any other funds through your pension plan